 So, I’m posting the finished drawing followed by the original sketch… because while the finished piece may be a little more polished, somehow the sketch has more energy, so they’re both kinda interesting, no?

 Well, in theory… as the comic is more or less an imaginary one!

-In fact, this image is a reprise of a piece from 2016—seen here with tones and here in colour—featuring Jenni & Marie (and friend).
+In fact, this image is a reprise of a piece from 2016—see below—featuring Jenni & Marie (and friend).
 Although only three years old, I recently did a new version… because, it ain’t bad but it coulda been better.

-Firstly, apologies for radio silence.
-Secondly, All Bad Things news: the shoot will now take place on August 20th.
+Firstly, All Bad Things news: the shoot will now take place on August 20th.
 A couple of people dropped out at last minute and we’re currently looking for someone to handle the sound tech.
 More VERY soon!

 Anyhow.
 Yesterday was the fourth shoot for Club Vamporama, this time uniting Dru and Lizzie (for the first time, as they appear to just miss each other in previous item, even though their scenes were shot five weeks apart!) for a scene set indoors—the so-called “Cthulhu Sketch”, which we previously did an abortive screen test on some months ago—plus a title sequence shot outdoors (storyboards for which I shall be posting tonight or tomorrow).

 New comics!
 As some of you know, I stopped doing comics after February 2013.
 During the hiatus I did some other things, including a few T-shirt designs.
-Anyhow, the strip pitch idea I mentioned recently was the first comics I’d done since Feb ’13; but right now I’m moving towards a number of new projects, including regular Webcomics and a revival of Club
+Anyhow, right now I’m moving towards a number of new projects, including regular Webcomics and a revival of Club